lynnlangit/Hello-AWS-Data-Services/Readme.md

    - All were prepared on an OSX laptop.
    - Machine Learning 'Hello World' example is 'mnist' (the 10 handwritten digits)

 I have a large number of cloud and data courses on LinkedIn Learning.
 Below is a summary chart of my most popular courses for AWS Data topics.
-Just search on the course title (or my name) on LinkedIn Learning to view these courses.
+Just search on the course title (or my name) on the [LinkedIn Learning site](https://www.linkedin.com/learning/search?entityType=COURSE&keywords=lynn%20langit) to view these courses.

 ![AWS top courses](https://github.com/lynnlangit/Hello-AWS-Data-Services/blob/master/images/top.png)